Sanctions and Asset-Freezing

 persons who were informed of the designation under Article 24.

-an application by a person for the variation or revocation of the
+the Minister for the variation or revocation of the person’s designation –

-person’s designation by the Minister, the Minister must give written
+the Minister refuses the application, the Minister must give written notice of

 26 Confidential